transcriptaze/snyth/README.md

 - [snyth-js](https://github.com/transcriptaze/snyth-js) for the HTML, CSS and Javascript source that go to make up the web app.
 The actual web-app is a web-packed version of this repo.
-- [snyth-pd](https://github.com/transcriptaze/snyth-pd) is a PureData implementation in PureData.
+- [snyth-pd](https://github.com/transcriptaze/snyth-pd) is a basic implementation in _PureData_.
 At the moment there isn't much beyond a basic working demo.
-- [snyth-supercollider](https://github.com/transcriptaze/snyth-supercollider) is a Supercollider UGen for the basic _sn_ function and a couple of demo scripts.
+- [snyth-supercollider](https://github.com/transcriptaze/snyth-supercollider) is a _Supercollider_ UGen for the
+  basic _sn_ function and a couple of demo scripts.

 ### MIDI

-While it would be great to have a library of really good MIDI files it's not entirely clear what the legal situation would be about hosting them in a github repository and rather than deal with DMCA takedown notices:
+While it would be great to have a selection of really good demo MIDI files it's probably legally murky unless the arrangements are clearly copyright free.
+Having said which, if you do have a MIDI file that you would like to share:

 1. If you want to submit a MIDI file, please create a pull request against the MIDI branch of this repository.
 2. The pull request should: